2017–18 NHL season: Scoring leaders

 The following players led the league in regular season points at the conclusion of games played on April 7, 2018.

 Leading goaltenders

 The following goaltenders led the league in regular season goals against average at the conclusion of games played on April 8, 2018, while playing at least 1,800 minutes.

 NHL awards

 The league's awards were presented at the NHL Awards ceremony, that was held following the 2018 Stanley Cup playoffs on June 20 at the Las Vegas Hard Rock Hotel and Casino.
 Finalists for voted awards were announced during the playoffs and winners were presented at the award ceremony.
 Voting concluded immediately after the end of the regular season.
 The Presidents' Trophy, the Prince of Wales Trophy and Clarence S. Campbell Bowl are not presented at the awards ceremony.
-The Lester Patrick Trophy is announced during the summer and presented in the fall.
 For the first time, the Professional Hockey Writers' Association voted to release each voters' ballot to the public after the awards ceremony.